-When all member nodes of the cluster are running Oracle Grid Infrastructure 11g release 2 (11.2), then the new clusterware becomes the active version.
+When all member nodes of the cluster run Oracle Grid Infrastructure 11g Release 2 (11.2), then the new clusterware becomes the active version.

-If you intend to install Oracle RAC, then you must first complete the upgrade to Oracle Grid Infrastructure 11g release 2 (11.2) on all cluster nodes before you install the Oracle Database 11g release 2 (11.2) version of Oracle RAC.
+If you intend to install Oracle RAC, then you must first complete the upgrade to Oracle Grid Infrastructure 11g Release 2 (11.2) on all cluster nodes before you install the Oracle Database 11g Release 2 (11.2) version of Oracle RAC.